nithya-kumar/CSC510_F17_Project/BOT.md

 	}
 ```

 ## <a name="track"></a> 5.
 TASK TRACKING

 The file to track our tasks WORKSHEET.md file [here](https://github.ncsu.edu/nkumar8/CSC510_F17_Project/edit/master/WORKSHEET.md) .
-Please refer to the trello cards links in the worksheet for the initial stages of our milestone which was later continued using Github Issues.
+For our milestone we used Github Issues to keep track of our tasks to be done.

 ## <a name="screencast"></a> 6.
 SCREENCAST